AjNavneet/MultipleLinearRegression_TimeSeriesAnalysis_CallCentre/readme.md

 1. **output**: The output folder contains all the visualization graphs.
 There are around 20 different plots.
 The symbolic regression model is saved in a pickle file.
 Similarly, you can save other models that can be used later.

 2. **lib**: This is a reference folder.
-It contains the original iPython notebook that we saw in the videos.
-The PPT used during the videos is also present here.
+It contains the original iPython notebook.

 ---

-## Key Cooncepts Explored
+## Key Concepts Explored

 1. Basics of time series.
 2. Check for the normality in data using the density plots and Q-Q plots.